• Skip to primary navigation

 A Potentially Lucrative Prize

-Chart Showing the Start Prices of Betfair Hurdle Winners Between 1998 and 2022
+Chart Showing the Start Prices of the William Hill Hurdle Winners Between 1998 and 2025

-Connections aren’t just enthused by this as a warm up race though.
-There is also a handsome £100,000 bonus for horses who win both the Betfair Exchange Trophy and the Betfair Hurdle.
-That’s on top of a prize fund which reached £155,000 in 2022, making this very lucrative for a Grade 3 contest.
+Connections weren’t just enthused by this as a warm up race though in past seasons.
+There was also a handsome £100,000 bonus for horses winning both the Betfair Exchange Trophy and the then Betfair Hurdle.
+The prize fund for this race by itself was £155,000 in 2025, making this very lucrative for a Premier Handicap contest.

 Other Races of Note at Newbury